Dog Sledding in Quebec: Our Favorite Places

 My dog sledding experience in Quebec

-The dog sledding trip I took (at the Kanatha-Aki Center in Mont Tremblant) was one of the most memorable experiences of my Canadian adventure, an experience like no other.
-As mentioned earlier, speeding through vast snow-covered spaces provides incredible sensations of gliding and power, and I loved being in contact with all those dogs, mostly Siberian Huskies and Alaskan Malamutes.
-One summer, I even spent a weekend in a kennel looking after around sixty sled dogs, and I understood how much these dogs need to run in open spaces, exercise, and thrive in the cold and snow.
+My dog-sledding trip at the Kanatha-Aki Center in Mont-Tremblant was one of the most memorable experiences of my Canadian adventure.
+As I mentioned earlier, speeding across vast snow-covered spaces brings an exhilarating sense of glide and power, and I loved spending time with all those dogs, most of them Siberian Huskies and Alaskan Malamutes.
+One summer, I even spent a weekend at a kennel helping care for around sixty sled dogs.
+It helped me understand just how much they need open space, exercise, and the cold, snowy conditions in which they thrive.
+I’ve also written an article about other things to do in the Mont-Tremblant region, a paradise for nature lovers.

-During the trip, the guide taught me how to handle a sled and guide eight dogs using only my voice and precise commands.
-I realized that it’s a true collaboration with the dogs because sometimes you have to push the sled or run alongside it on slopes.
-On the way back, when everyone arrives, you can feel the dogs’ joy (and your own), and then you spend some time feeding and petting them.
-I had an authentic Nordic adventure thanks to genuine, passionate people.
+During the outing, the guide taught me how to handle the sled and lead eight dogs using only my voice and a set of precise commands.
+I quickly realized that it’s a genuine partnership: on hills, you sometimes need to push the sled or run alongside it.
+When everyone returns, you can feel the dogs’ excitement—and your own—before spending some time feeding and petting them.
+Thanks to the warm, passionate people behind the experience, it felt like an authentic Nordic adventure.

 When is the best time to go dog sledding?